openvinotoolkit/open_model_zoo/models/public/inception-resnet-v2-tf/inception-resnet-v2-tf.md

 ### Original model

 Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
-Name: `InceptionResnetV2/AuxLogits/Logits/BiasAdd`.
+Name - `InceptionResnetV2/AuxLogits/Logits/BiasAdd`.

 ### Converted model

 Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
-Name: `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape: [1,1001] in [BxC] format,
+Name - `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape - [1,1001] in [BxC] format,
     where:

     - B - batch size